 Accessing posts is free for all users, however, to comment on the website, you need to register and log in to your account.
 The reason for this is to minimize the number of spam comments from bots.

 With this app, you can search a specific keyword to filter posts based on the keyword you specified in the search field.

 There is also an option to list posts in specific categories.
 So if you are interested in our YouTube tutorials, you can simply access the YouTube category link and it will display all the posts in that category.
 A feature I had to learn on my own.

 We would appreciate it if you could go through the application and help point out some bugs we haven’t caught yet.
 You can also request features you’d like us to implement on the app.

 I’m excited about building this project from the ground up and happy with the number of engagements it’s getting already (all thanks to my youtube channel BTW).

-For now, the application has been monetized through Google Adsense with plans to scale to offering services and creating products to help our subscribers grow their career.
+For now, the application has been monetized through Google Adsense with plans to scale to offering services and creating products to help our subscribers grow their careers.

-This project has helped me gain more knowledge on the Django Web framework and I'm looking forward to building more fun projects.
-In the future, however, I intend using a mix of React and Django REST framework.
+This project has helped me gain more knowledge on the Django Web framework and I’m looking forward to building more fun projects.
+In the future, however, I intend to use a mix of React and Django REST frameworks.